Supreme Court upholds use of controversial execution drug

 Alito responded, saying “the dissent’s resort to this outlandish rhetoric reveals the weakness of its legal arguments.”

 In a separate dissent, Justice Stephen Breyer said the time has come for the court to debate whether the death penalty itself is constitutional.
 Justice Ruth Bader Ginsburg joined Breyer’s opinion.
-They stopped short of declaring their outright opposition to capital punishment.

 “I believe it highly likely that the death penalty violates the Eighth Amendment,” Breyer said, drawing on cases he has reviewed in more than 20 years on the Supreme Court bench.